 HMRC publish a whole range of VAT Leaflets outlining both their day-to-day guidance on VAT and the more technical notes for complex aspects of the tax.
 You can look up these aids on the GOV.UK website.

-As a PayStream client you also have access to a wealth of help and guidance from your dedicated accounts team who are experienced in handling VAT matters and resolving any issues with HMRC on your behalf.
+As a PayStream client you also have access to a wealth of help and guidance from your dedicated accounts team who are experienced in handling VAT matters.

 If you’re not currently a PayStream client why not take a look at our full range of limited company accountancy services?
-We have years of practical experience in handling anything and everything relating to the running of your limited company so we are ready and waiting to help.View our full range here
+We have years of practical experience in everything relating to the accountancy and tax side of your limited company so we are ready and waiting to advise.View our full range here